skorphil/savnote/README.md

 <img src=".github/savnote.png" alt="SavNote" />

-# SavNote – Private Savings Notebook
+# SavNote – private savings notebook
 SavNote is a simple app to consolidate all your savings and provide a clear understanding of your net worth.

 How it works: